Transportation in Indianapolis: Intracity

 Intracity transportation infrastructure in Indianapolis consists of a local public bus system, a bicycle-sharing system, and a network of bike lanes, trails, and greenways.
 The city's Department of Public Works maintains about 8175 mi of street lane miles, in addition to alleys, sidewalks, curbs, and 540 bridges.

+Skywalk system

+Downtown Indianapolis features a climate-controlled system of 14 public skywalks.
+Mainly catering to visitors, the skywalk system connects the Indiana Convention Center to 12 hotel properties representing more than 4,700 hotel rooms.
+A pedestrian tunnel beneath South Street connects the system with Lucas Oil Stadium.

 Bicycling

 In 2021, Indianapolis contained 115 miles of bike lanes in addition to 116 miles of trails and greenways.
 In recent years, officials have committed to increased funding for bicycling infrastructure upgrades and additions, including the city's first neighborways.
 Popular existing trails and greenways in the city include the Fall Creek Greenway, Indianapolis Cultural Trail, Pleasant Run Greenway, and Monon Trail.
 The latter is a rail trail and part of the United States Bicycle Route System (USBR 35).

 Indiana Pacers Bikeshare debuted in 2014 as the city's public bicycle-sharing system, consisting of 525 bicycles and 50 docking stations.
 Stations are sited on or near the city's public trails and greenways.

 Indianapolis is designated a "Bronze Level" Bicycle Friendly Community by the League of American Bicyclists.